Step migration: Step migration in Arctic Alaska

-Ravenstein's step migration hypothesis was found to exist among the Inupiat peoples in Arctic Alaska according to scholars evaluating census data and logit models.
+Ravenstein's step migration hypothesis was found to exist among the Inupiat peoples in Arctic Alaska according to scholars evaluating census data models.
 Arctic Alaska is also an example of a rural and remote location in the United States where migrants move in and out of.
 Berman, Huskey and Howe discovered that step migration occurred both upward and downward in an urban and rural hierarchy.
 Step migration is hierarchical in Alaska as people move from rural villages to regional centres.

 The key factors identified by scholars in broader migration literature influencing migration decisions are networks such as family, friends, and community ties.
 Migrants are said to choose to move because of household and personal characteristics and technological changes, which have significantly impacted migration patterns, as the bridge between rural and urban areas can be bridged over networks of communication.
 Migration can also be impacted by the environment since are undertaking step migration towards urban cities because of coastal erosion in the Arctic, which has increased the risk of storms to rural and coastal villages.
 According to Berman, Huskey and Howe, step migration is more likely to occur if family and friends are concentrated in an area, and the quality of information about a place declines with distance.

 Step migration to the European Union

 The enlargement of the European Union in May 2004 was said to have resulted in a multistage nature of migration to the new member countries of the EU.
-Kraler and Iglicka analysed the migration step migration pattern from Poland to the new members of Germany, and the United Kingdom.
+Kraler and Iglicka analyzed the migration step migration pattern from Poland to the new members of Germany, and the United Kingdom.
 The first stage was the migratory labour movement from Ukraine, a neighbouring country of the EU, to Poland and then from Poland to the UK and Germany.
 The scholars see the motivation behind multistage migration as being both economic and institutional.
 Ukrainians migrating to Poland do so due to the growing GDP per person of those employed in Poland.
 At the second stage of migration, those who migrated from Poland to Germany did so due to its proximity, the unemployment level in Poland and the level of GDP per capita in Germany.
 They conclude that the multistage nature of migration seen in the Ukrainian migration to Poland, then migration to Germany and the UK occurred due to the EU enlargement, the free movement of labour and economic factors.